-Jon Oringer is the founder & managing director of Shutterstock, a stock photo agency based in New York.
+Jon Oringer is Founder & Managing Director of Shutterstock, a stock photo agency based in New York.
 In the first part of the interview, he talks about what is needed for a successful start-up and how to find his first employees.

 Jon Oringer is from New York.
 He studied mathematics and computer science at Stony Brook University and earned a master's degree in computer science from Columbia University.
 2003 he founded Shutterstock with the aim of offering royalty free images at affordable prices.
 According to Bloomberg Businessweek, he is Silicon Alley's first billionaire.

 I've always been an IT enthusiast.
 At the age of five I did the first programming steps and then earned a few dollars with the repair of computers as a teenager.

 With this business, however, I would not have gotten far, that was clear to me early.
 It was not too bad, because I had a lot of other ideas.
 Above all, I have always had the courage to start something new.
 Before Shutterstock I have already founded ten other companies - more or less successful.

 When Shutterstock started, I was just finishing twenty and had developed a pop-up blocker.
 And noted:

 No matter which way I wanted to approach new customers, I always needed image material, but had little budget.
 So it would have to go to others, I thought, and then the business idea Shutterstock grew up.

 According to 10 company foundations: What motivated you to go through a project like Shutterstock?

 Just like with the previous foundations, I was very convinced of my idea.
 Whether Shutterstock would be successful, of course, I did not know.